 Red velvet, blue leather and elegant earthenware combine with industrial lighting and a thoroughly modern beamed ceiling to create surroundings that are refreshingly different.

-You may need to harness your adventurous streak here, as the contents of the multiple course menu are only revealed to guests once its contents have been devoured.
+I’d recommend harnessing your adventurous streak here, as the contents of the multiple course menu are only revealed to guests once its contents have been devoured.

 12. Barrafina, Soho

-1 Michelin star
+Accolade: 1 Michelin star

-It’s a laid-back place in which to savour flavourful sharing dishes, while perching at the L-shaped counter and trying not to salivate over what your neighbour is having.
+I love that it’s a laid-back place in which to savour flavourful sharing dishes, while perching at the L-shaped counter and trying not to salivate over what your neighbour is having.

 The dishes of the day are centred around the freshest produce, and seafood is one of the outstanding stars.